-Internal Assessment Details 30% Component 1: Performing - You must perform at least 2 pieces: One piece must be an ensemble , the other(s) can be ensembles or solos.
-You can sing or play any instrument.
 30% Component 2: Composing - You must compose two original pieces of music.
 Each is equally weighted.
 One is a free composition, which you can complete at any time in the course.
-The other must be written in response to a brief released by Eduqas on the 1 st September in the same school year as you take the exam.
+The other must be written in response to a brief released by Eduqas on the 1st September in the same school year as you take the exam.
 External Assessment Details 40% In your exam there will be 8 questions.
 Each will have an extract of music which is played out loud for you to answer the questions on what you hear.
 Question 1 and question 7 will always be on the set works.
 The questions will focus on three things Elements of Music - melody, harmony, tonality, form and structure, dynamics, sonority, texture, tempo, rhythm, metre.
 The context - the time, place or purpose of the music Musical Language - the list of musical terms, notes in the treble and bass clef and any specific vocabulary which goes with the set works.
-What you need Playing an instrument or having a good singing voice are essential skills to passing a GCSE in Music.
-To achieve a good grade, a performance assessment at Music Grade 3 or above is to know? necessary, therefore instrumental / vocal lessons are highly recommended.
+What you need to know?
+Playing an instrument or having a good singing voice are essential skills to passing a GCSE in Music.
+To achieve a good grade, a performance assessment at Music Grade 3 or above is necessary, therefore instrumental / vocal lessons are highly recommended.
 GCSE music is 40% music analysis which is a very academic aspect of music, this requires students to remember key facts about set pieces and write about them under exam conditions.
 Being good at performance and composing alone is not enough to achieve a good grade at GCSE Music.